 Does anybody play board games anymore?
 Well, they used to, that’s for sure.
 Here are some great ones I’ve collected.

 The remarkable Jump aka “Chicks and Checkers” (Cockamamie Enterprises, Inc. & Kanrom, Inc., 1965)—is a checker set with a difference—a board with cheesecake pix all over it(!).

-Next, Astro Launch, “new exciting space game” (Ohio Art, c.1959), another Pit (this edition 1940s), and still another Pit from about 1958.
-Finally, Pin the Tail (Adultoys, c.1970) which consists of several sets of breasts which blindfolded (and presumably drunk) partygoers attempt to pin into position on a life size ‘paper doll!’
+Along the same remarkable lines as Chicks and Checkers there’s Pin the Tail (Adultoys, c.1970) which consists of several sets of breasts (yes, really, breasts) which blindfolded—and presumably drunk—partygoers attempt to pin into position on a life size ‘paper doll.’